Azure/Microsoft-TDSP/Docs/team-data-science-process-resources.md

 # Data and analytical resources for data science teams

 Microsoft provides a full spectrum of data and analytics services/resources, on cloud or on premise, to make the execution of your data science projects efficient and scalable.
 Guidance for teams implementing data science projects in a trackable, version controlled, and collaborative way is provided by the [Team Data Science Process](README.md) (TDSP).
-For an outline of the personnel roles, and their associated tasks that are handled by a data science team standardizing on this process, see [Team Data Science Process: components, roles, and tasks](team-data-science-process-overview-components-roles-tasks.md).
+For an outline of the personnel roles, and their associated tasks that are handled by a data science team standardizing on this process, see [Team Data Science Process: Roles and tasks](./team-data-science-process-roles-tasks.md).

 The data and analytics services available to data science teams using the TDSP include: